 The remedy payment for time and trouble is unlikely to be less than £100 or more than £300.
-It should be adjusted to reflect the degree of extra difficulty experienced by the complainant, and any factors which make the complainant vulnerable.
+The payment should be adjusted to reflect the degree of extra difficulty experienced by the complainant, and any factors which make the complainant vulnerable.

-7. Housing Ombudsman Guidance on remedies
+Local Government and Social Care Ombudsman Guidance on remedies

-Please see below the link to the Housing Ombudsman guidance on remedies:
+Please see the link below for the Local Government and Social Care Ombudsman guidance on remedies: